mdp0023/SVInsight/doc/Acknowledgements/acknowledgements.rst

 Acknowledgements
 ================

-This work has been supported by the following grants:
+This work has been incorporated into numerous projects that have been supported by the following grants:

 + National Science Foundation Graduate Research Fellowship (grant no. DGE-1610403)
 + Future Investigators in NASA Earth and Space Science and Technology (NASA FINESST, grant no. 21-EARTH21-0264)